neonbjb/ocotillo/README.md

 This will allow you to run a speech-to-text server that operates the ocotillo model.
 The protocol was specifically designed to work with the open source assistant Mycroft.

+This server does not need to run on the same device as you run mycroft (but your mycroft device needs to be on the same network, or you need to expose your server to the web - not recommended).

 Responses are fast and high quality.
-On a modern CPU, expect responses to most queries in under a second.
+On a modern x86 CPU, expect responses to most queries in under a second.
 On CUDA, responses take less than a tenth of a second (most of which is data processing - model inference is on the order of 10s of milliseconds).
+I have not tested ocotillo on embedded hardware like the Pi.

 1. Install Flask: `pip install flask`.
 2. Start server: `python stt_server.py`.
 CUDA device 0 is used by default, specify `--cuda=-1` to run on CPU.